Gary Charness: Early life and education

+Career

 In the fall of 1990, Charness read a newspaper article about a Stanford professor winning a Nobel Prize and knew one of the colleagues (Paul Milgrom) interviewed for the piece, as they were both students in the Honors Mathematics program at Michigan.
 This spurred him to apply to the economics Ph.D. program at Berkeley.
 He pushed his way into Berkeley, despite an initial rejection, and started the program in 1991.

-Academic life

-At Berkeley, Charness learned about experiments being used for research and saw this as an extension of poker playing, given the intuition developed about people in these two decades in the real world.
+At Berkeley, Charness learned about experiments being used for research and saw this as an extension of poker playing, given the intuition he developed about people in these two decades in the real world.
 He decided to pursue research in this area and conducted experiments at Berkeley and Tucson for his dissertation, under the tutelage of Matthew Rabin and George Akerlof.

-Charness’ career in academia began with a visiting position at Pompeu Fabra in Barcelona in 1997.
+Charness's post Ph.D. career began with a visiting position at Pompeu Fabra in Barcelona in 1997.
 After commuting for three years between San Francisco and Barcelona (and floating free for another year), Gary accepted a position as an assistant professor at UCSB in 2001.

 Within academia, Charness is known particularly for producing experimental designs to examine preferences, motivations, and incentives in economic settings.
 Work on social preferences (e.g., Charness and Rabin, 2002) has helped to delineate underlying preferences for social distribution and reciprocity.
 Work on cheap-talk communication (e.g., Charness, 2000, Charness and Dufwenberg, 2006, 2010, 2011, and Brandts, Charness, and Ellman, 2016) has illustrated when and how non-binding communication can be effective in achieving socially-optimal outcomes.
 His research on incentivizing exercise (Charness and Gneezy, 2009) has helped to lead to programs for improving physical fitness.
 Charness's research on social networks has highlighted the importance of exactly how people are connected in determining patterns of economic behavior.
-Charness, Feri, Melendez-Jimenez, and Sutter (2014) won the prestigious Exeter Prize in 2015, for the best paper published in the previous calendar year in a peer-reviewed journal in the fields of Experimental Economics, Behavioral Economics and Decision Theory.
+Charness, Feri, Melendez-Jimenez, and Sutter (2014) won the prestigious Exeter Prize in 2015, for the best paper published in the previous calendar year in a peer-reviewed journal in the fields of Experimental Economics, Behavioral Economics, and Decision Theory.

-In addition to his research output (nearing 100 papers), Charness has served on a number of editorial boards at highly ranked journals.
-This includes an eight-year stint at the American Economic Review and more than seven years at Management Science.
+In addition to his research output (nearing 100 papers), Charness served on a number of editorial boards at highly ranked journals.
+This included an eight-year stint at the American Economic Review and more than seven years at Management Science.
 He was appointed as an Editor at Games and Economic Behavior in February 2016.

-Charness has travelled extensively within Europe for his research, going to notable places such as Rome, Barcelona, and Indonesia.